broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 Additionally, the 4 GQ band schema has specific improvements compared with the 7-band schema:
 1. It does not drop GQ0s; reblocked GVCFs should cover all the positions that the input GVCF covers.
-2. It has no overlaps; the only overlapping positions should be two variants (i.e. deletions) on separate haplotypes
+2. It has no overlaps; the only overlapping positions should be two variants (i.e. deletions) on separate haplotypes.
 3. No more no-calls; all genotypes should be called.
 Positions with no data will be homRef with GQ0.